Speaklitycs/Speaklytics---frontend/README.md

 ### Speech Analysis
 ![Speech Analysis Screenshot](analysis.png)

-Replace `path/to/screenshot.png` with the actual image paths after taking screenshots.

 ## Contributing

 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 Ensure your code adheres to our coding standards and includes appropriate tests.